windypaddy/tlinker/README.md

 Feel free to submit issues and feature requests.

 ## License
 This project is distributed under the Apache-2.0 License.
-See `LICENSE.md` for the full license text.
+See `LICENSE` for the full license text.